Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Learning Algorithms

-\textsc{exp3} is based on exponential-weighting for exploration and exploitation and is proposed to solve the non-stochastic (adversarial) multi-armed bandit problem~\cite{10.1137/S0097539701398375}.
-Each device learns its own $\mathbf{s}$-$\mathbf{t}$ path by applying a modified version of \textsc{exp3}.
-Each device has its own TG.
-As before, a state in each TG $i$ is given by $(e_{i}^t,t)$ where $e_i^t$ represents the remaining energy level at frame $t$ in device $i$'s battery with $e_{i}^1=\upper{e}_i$.
-For any state $(e_{i}^t,t)$ of TG $i$, an action is given by the transmission power $p_{i}^t\in[e_{i}^t]_{\tau_i}$.
-See Fig.~\ref{fig:dag}.
-Normally, when device $i$, in state $(e_{i}^t,t)$, chooses action $p_{i}^t\in[e_{i}^t]_{\tau_i}$, its reward is a binary number that represents whether or not it is served.
-Designing the rewards in this way teaches the devices to act selfishly and thus does not necessarily give good outcome, i.e., the total NSD could be very low because each one will learn to use its transmission power to get served regardless of others (see remark~\ref{selfish}).
+\item \textbf{Reward}: normally, when device $i$, in state $(e_{i}^t,t)$, chooses action $p_{i}^t\in[e_{i}^t]_{\tau_i}$, its reward is a binary number that represents whether or not it is served.
+Designing the rewards in this way teaches the devices to act selfishly and thus does not necessarily give a good outcome, i.e., the total NSD could be very low because each one will learn to use its transmission power to get served regardless of others (see remark~\ref{selfish}).
 It is thus necessary to redesign the rewards to improve the learning outcome.
 Instead of the binary rewards, each device receives its reward as the NSD in each frame.
-This can be acquired by information feedback between the devices and the BS.
-The main lines of the learning algorithm, called the path-learning (\textsc{pl}) algorithm is given for each round as follows. \begin{itemize} \item Device $i$ chooses an action $p_{i}^t$ for each frame $t$ according to some probability, i.e., it chooses an $\mathbf{s}_i$-$\mathbf{t}_i$ path in TG $i$.
-We denote this path by the vector $\mathbf{p}_i=[p_{i}^1,p_{i}^2,\ldots,p_{i}^k]^\top$. \item Device $i$ sends its chosen $\mathbf{s}_i$-$\mathbf{t}_i$ path to the BS. \item The BS runs the online per-frame competitive algorithm \textsc{bms} at frame $t$ with power allocation $\mathbf{p}^t=[p_{1}^t,p_{2}^t,\ldots,p_{m}^t]^\top$ and calculates the NSD. \item The BS broadcasts the rewards to each device (the reward received by device $i$ is the NSD in frame $t$).
+This can be acquired by information feedback between the devices and the BS. \end{itemize}

+The main lines of the learning algorithm, called the \textsc{pl} algorithm for \textit{path-learning} is given for each round as follows. \begin{itemize} \item Device $i$ chooses an action $p_{i}^t$ for each frame $t$ according to some probability, i.e., it chooses an $\mathbf{s}_i$-$\mathbf{t}_i$ path in TG $i$.
+We denote this path by the vector $\mathbf{p}_i=[p_{i}^1,p_{i}^2,\ldots,p_{i}^k]^\top$. \item Device $i$ sends its chosen $\mathbf{s}_i$-$\mathbf{t}_i$ path to the BS. \item The BS runs the online per-frame competitive algorithm, \textsc{bms}, at frame $t$ with power allocation $\mathbf{p}^t=[p_{1}^t,p_{2}^t,\ldots,p_{m}^t]^\top$ and calculates the NSD. \item The BS broadcasts the rewards to each device (the reward received by device $i$ is the NSD in frame $t$).
 That is, device $i$ knows, not only the rewards of its chosen $\mathbf{s}_i$-$\mathbf{t}_i$ path, but also the rewards in each edge of that path. \item Device $i$ updates the probabilities. \end{itemize}